CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

    ![](media/ex1-acr1.png)

-1. From **contosotradersacr<inject key="DeploymentID" enableCopy="false" />** **(1)** Container registry, select **Access keys** under Settings from left side menu. **Copy** the Password and paste it in text file for later use.
+1. From **contosotradersacr<inject key="DeploymentID" enableCopy="false" />** **(1)** Container registry, select **Access keys** under Settings from left side menu. **Copy** the Password and paste it into a text file for later use.

    ![](media/ex1-acr2.png)

 1. Now login to ACR using the below command, please update the Suffix and ACR password value in the below command.
-You should be able to see that output as below in the screenshot.
-Make sure to replace the SUFFIX with the given DeploymentID **<inject key="DeploymentID" enableCopy="true"/>** value and password with the copied conatiner registry password which you have copied in the previous step in the below command.
+You should be able to see that output below in the screenshot.
+Make sure to replace the SUFFIX with the given DeploymentID **<inject key="DeploymentID" enableCopy="true"/>** value and password with the copied container registry password which you have copied in the previous step in the below command.

     ```
     docker login contosotradersacr[SUFFIX].azurecr.io -u contosotradersacr[SUFFIX] -p [password]